chipmc/Logger-Arduino-PIR/Logger-Arduino-PIR/ReadMe.txt

   Licence GNU General Public Licence

 /*
-This code is for setting up and testing the clock, data logger and the sensor using a bluetooth serial connection on the FTDI / UART port.

 Acknolwedgemetns - I have benefitted greatly from the following contributions.
 - RTClib from Adafruit